Alex-Hawking/GreenHouse-Testing/README.md

       throw error;
     }
   };
+  // Tests
 	test("Given I open 'https://www.alexhawking.dev'", async () => { await runStep( Open.default.StepFunction, page, "https://www.alexhawking.dev" ) });
 	test("Then I wait 5s", async () => { await runStep( Wait.default.StepFunction, page, 5 ) });
 });

 ```
+(These get compiled into a `/dist/` directory containing all dependencies so it can be used from anywhere) <br>
 This file can then be ran using `npx jest` (given Jest and Playwright are installed), or from within the docker image.

 ## How does it work?
 (Docs)